-Vaccines Offered in the 2013 School Vaccination Program
+Vaccines offered in the 2014 School Vaccination Program

-In light of these changes, a new website for the national HPV vaccination program has been launched by the Australian Government Department of Health and Ageing.
+In this regard a website for the national HPV vaccination program has been established by the Federal Department of Health and Ageing.
 This site contains useful information for both parents and students and is highly recommended.

-If you require information regarding your student’s eligibility for free vaccination, contact Council's Immunisation Services on (07) 5581 6709 or email firstname.lastname@example.org.
+If you require information regarding your student’s eligibility for free vaccination, contact our Immunisation Services team on 07 5581 6709 or email firstname.lastname@example.org.

-These vaccines are now offered to children before two years of age.
-All Year 8 students will still be offered the Hepatitis B and Chickenpox (Varicella) vaccines, however if your student has already received a course of Hepatitis B vaccine or has had the Chickenpox disease or the Chickenpox vaccine, they do not need to have the Chickenpox or Hepatitis B vaccine at school.
+As this vaccine is now offered to infants, parents of Year 8 students should check their Chickenpox (Varicella) status.
+If your student has already had the Chickenpox disease or the Chickenpox vaccine, they do not need to have another Chickenpox vaccine at school.

-All Year 10 students will be offered the BoostrixTM vaccine, which is a combined vaccine to protect against Diphtheria/Tetanus/Pertussis (Whooping Cough).
-This is a vaccine to boost immunity received from childhood vaccinations.
+All Year 8 and 10 students will be offered the BoostrixTM vaccine, which is a combined vaccine to protect against Diphtheria/Tetanus/Pertussis (Whooping Cough).
+Students will receive a single dose of this vaccine to boost immunity received from childhood vaccinations.

-Students who have missed vaccinations in the year they were eligible at school that is, in Year 8 and/or Year 10, can still access these vaccines free of charge up to 31 December the following year at any one of Council’s Immunisation Clinics or through your family doctor.
+Students that have missed vaccinations in the year they were eligible at school, that is in Year 8 and/or Year 10, can still access these vaccines free of charge up to 31 December the following year at any one of our catch up clinics, routine immunisation clinics or through your family doctor.